glickko/CapCut-Launcher/README.md

 **4. Dynamic Analysis (x64dbg + Plugins):**
    - With the anti-debug bypassed, I could now attach x64dbg to the running CapCut process.
 I used plugins like ScyllaHide to further mask the debugger's presence.
    - I set breakpoints on the functions I had identified in Ghidra.
 By triggering Pro features and Log In, in the app, I could hit these breakpoints and step through the code line-by-line.
-This allowed me to see exactly which conditional jumps (`JNE`, `JNZ`, `ret`, `null`, etc.) were responsible for the "access denied" logic.
+This allowed me to see exactly which conditional jumps (`JNE`, `JNZ` etc.) change into (`ret`, `null`, `JMP`, etc) were responsible for the "access denied" logic.

 **5. Automation (This Launcher):**
    - The final step was to make these changes permanent without needing a debugger every time.
 I noted the exact hex bytes of the conditional jumps I wanted to bypass.